 - Create your resume using Indeed Resume.

-- Enter past work experience, skills, relevant eduction and certifications.
+- Enter past work experience, skills, relevant education and certifications.

 - Set your resume to “Public” if you want to be contacted by employers searching for people like you.
 Your personal information will not be shown.